cshaver/perfmatters-notes/Modern Performance in the Year of the Dog - Jem Young @jemyoung.md

 # Modern Performance in the Year of the Dog - Jem Young @jemyoung
-#PerfMatters

 - How to balance perfect engineering with perfect design?
 - Balance User Experience with Developer Experience
 - Internet 3x faster than it was a few years ago, are websites 300% faster?

 > Engineering is about trade-offs.
 Good engineering is about making good trade-offs.
 > – Jacques Favreau

 ## What makes up performance?
 - most people would say measurement.
 TTR 3s we good, etc.